Naereen/slides/2019_04__Presentation_IEEE_WCNC__MoTION_Workshop/slides.md

 - The proposed heuristics outperform a naive random access scheme.

-- :point_right: Surprisingly, the main take-away message is that a simple UCB learning approach, that retransmit in the same channel, turns out to perform as well as more complicated heuristics.
+- :point_right: Surprisingly, the main take-away message is that ==a simple UCB learning approach, that retransmit in the same channel, turns out to perform as well as more complicated heuristics==.

 ---